NotTobi/soundcloud-dl/README.md

 - Download favorites

-If you want to help implement one of those features, go right ahead! :)
+If you want to help implement one of these features, go right ahead! :)

 ## Building instructions for Firefox Add-on review process